Lesson by

 Albert Einstein

-Problem: “It’s very hard to connect professionals of the same fields to exchange experiences and explore opportunities”.
+Problem: “It’s very hard to connect professionals of the same to exchange experiences and explore opportunities”.

 Solution: “Linkedin”